josephbeuysmum/Dertisch/README.md

 	MaitreD
 	// manages the addition and removal of Customers and their relationships with Head Chefs and Waiters
-	// (the maître D is classically a VIPER routing)

 	Sommelier
 	// provides multi-language support for screen text
-	// (the sommelier is classically a text proxy)

 The built-in kitchen ingredients are very lightweight.
 For instance, `FoodDelivery` has a single `call(_:from:method:flagged:)` function that uses `URLSession.shared.dataTask(with:)`.
 Should you need more from your API service, you can simply create your own, say, `AlamofireIngredient` and put all the bells and whistles into it that you need.